');

 About Bethlehem, NH

-Bethlehem is a small community in New Hampshire with a population of 1,097 residents.
-The median household income is $65,556 per year, which is near the national average.
-The median age in Bethlehem is 45.7 years.
+Bethlehem is a small town located in New Hampshire with a population of 1,097 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,556 per year, which is 13% below the national median of $75,149.
+The median age of 45.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Bethlehem Ranks in New Hampshire